codingpsych72/Audio_it/README.md

 -->clone the repository using the cmd-- git clone https://github.com/codingpsych72/Audio_it.git

-2)Now navigate to the directory where you haved cloned the Audio_it repository -->make the "audio.sh" file executable by changing the file permission -->using the command - sudo chmod +x audio.sh
+2)Now navigate to the directory where you haved cloned the Audio_it repository -->make the "change.sh" file executable by changing the file permission -->using the command - sudo chmod +x change.sh
+-->then type the following command in the terminal: sh change.sh

 3)Now lets start the Audio_it by typing
 --> ./audio_it.sh
+-->please wait while the requirements are installed

 4)Thats it now choose what Audio_it should do for you provide the necessary details such as file path --> eg: /home/user/directory/filename.format